On the Moy-Prasad filtration: Semistable and stable vectors

 Note that the same holds for the linear duals $\check \PV_{x,r}$ and $\check \PV_{x_q,r}$ of $\PV_{x,r}$ and $\PV_{x_q,r}$ using $\check \ZV$ instead of $\ZV$ in the proof above: \begin{Cor} We use the same notation as above.
 Then $\check \PV_{x,r}$ has semistable vectors under the action of $\RP_{x}$ if and only if $\check \PV_{x_q,r}$ has semistable vectors under the action of $\RP_{x_q}$ for some prime $q$ coprime to $N$ if and only if $\check \PV_{x_q,r}$ has semistable vectors under the action of $\RP_{x_q}$ for all primes $q$ coprime to $N$. \end{Cor}

-\begin{Rem} For semisimple groups $G$ that split over a tamely ramified extension and sufficiently large residue-field characteristic $p$, Reeder and Yu classified in \cite[Theorem~8.3]{ReederYu} those $x$ for which $\check \PV_{x,r}$ contains semistable vectors in terms of conditions that are independent of the prime $p$.
-Corollary \ref{Cor-semistable} allows us to conclude that these prime independent conditions also classify points $x$ such that $\PV_{x,r}$ contains semistable vectors for all \good{} semisimple groups $G$ (without any restriction on the residue-field characteristic).
-Note that the removal of the restriction on the residue-field characteristic for absolutely simple split reductive groups $G$ is also contained in a joint paper of the author with Romano, see \cite{Splitcase}.
+\begin{Rem} For semisimple groups $G$ that split over a tamely ramified extension and sufficiently large residue field characteristic $p$, Reeder and Yu classified in \cite[Theorem~8.3]{ReederYu} those $x$ for which $\check \PV_{x,r}$ contains semistable vectors in terms of conditions that are independent of the prime $p$.
+Corollary \ref{Cor-semistable} allows us to conclude that these prime independent conditions also classify points $x$ such that $\PV_{x,r}$ contains semistable vectors for all \good{} semisimple groups $G$ (without any restriction on the residue field characteristic).
+Note that the removal of the restriction on the residue field characteristic for absolutely simple split reductive groups $G$ is also contained in a joint paper of the author with Romano, see \cite{Splitcase}.
 For this result, it suffices to construct $\ZG$ acting on $\ZV$ over $\ov \bZ_p$. \end{Rem}